 Pickerelweed, Pontederia cordata, is one of those plants that are easily overlooked and its beauty taken for granted.
 Pickerelweed's electric blue lights up a sea of green.

 Pickerelweed is a Florida native found in almost every county of the state.
 It's also native of eastern and central North America as far north as Quebec and Ontario and as far west Minnesota, Kansas and Texas, with Oregon thrown in for good measure.
-It's also native to Mexico, the Caribbean, Central America and South America.
+It's native to Mexico, the Caribbean, Central and South America.

 It is an aquatic plant, growing in and along shallow, still or slow-moving bodies of water like marshes, swamps and sloughs.
 It is capable of forming large, dense colonies, spreading via rhizomes, or underground stems.
 The resulting mass protects the shoreline against erosion while providing cover for birds, fish, snakes, frogs and insects.